...................................

 AD—This has indeed been a dialogue de sourds… Your whole argument makes no sense whatsoever, UNLESS of course one takes into consideration the fact that you direct an Office for Intellectual Freedom and have to somehow justify running it as an Office for Intellectual Constraint… or risk losing job, pension, and perks.
 Yes, I think I like that name better than Office for Intellectual Impotence, although impotence does infer an inability to deal reasonably with facts and logic that counter your purported mission to present “all points of view.”

 So, can you name just ONE person who publishes critical cartoons, essays, and poems regarding library directors… and appears “in other library holdings”?
 And how about the illustration of your office and you perhaps on the front cover of the next issue of The American Dissident?
 Might there be something like that “in other library holdings” you’ve examined?
-Might we find that in American Libraries Magazine
+Might we find that in American Libraries Magazine?

 Your Freedom to Read statement bears witness to just how biased you are, considering your position as director of an Office for Intellectual Freedom: